Pentadactylus/sm_openstack/README.md

 DISCO stands for DIStributed COmputing.
 It provides the user with the ability to deploy a distributed computing cluster in as short a time as imaginable.
 Not only will it setup the whole virtual computing cluster but it will also install the desired distributed computing frameworks on it.
 Then, it will guide you through the entire lifecycle of the cluster until its disposal, which is also maintained by DISCO.
 You will be amazed by how much work DISCO is taking care of - and how intuitively it handles your requests.

-## Running DISCO
+## Running DISCO backend

-In the following section, I will explain how to configure and use the Service Manager (SM; part of the Hurtle framework), the core part of DISCO.
+In the following section, I will explain how to configure and use the server part of DISCO, taking care of the user requests and forwarding the required commands to the cloud computing software.

 ### Overview over the system

 DISCO is an orchestration system to create distributed computing clusters.
 How this is done you ask?
-The answer is over Heat templates.
-These templates will determine the lifecycle of computing clusters, probably installed on OpenStack.
+The answer is: over Heat templates.
+These templates will determine the lifecycle of computing clusters, installed on the cloud computing managing software OpenStack.

-In the original Hurtle release, you needed an OpenShift (or similar) system setup in order to execute a Service Orchestrator (SO).
-With DISCO, you don't need the SO anymore - everything will be automatically deployed as a distributed computing cluster.

-Provisioning a cluster is done in two steps:
+Provisioning a cluster is done in a few easy steps:

-1. deploying DISCO on a dedicated machine which can be done on the same OpenStack system as the cluster is to be hosted on or on a different one - it can even be deployed on a dedicated physical computer or on localhost (for testing)
+1. deploying the DISCO backend on a dedicated machine which can be done on the same OpenStack system as the cluster is to be hosted on or on a different one - it can even be deployed on a dedicated physical computer or on localhost (for testing)
-2. issuing the creation request to DISCO
+2. deploying the DISCO dashboard which presents an easy-to-use web interface to you, the end user, for creating new virtual clusters and handling its usage over its entire lifetime.

 For the detailed configuration and example commands, please refer to the following section.

-### Configuration (Setting up DISCO)
+### Configuration (Setting up DISCO backend)

-The most basic need is an OpenStack installation with access to the necessary resources for the clusters.
+The most basic requirement is an OpenStack installation with access to the necessary resources for the clusters.
 Also, you need to expose the OpenStack endpoints to DISCO.
 These are actually just the regular endpoints so no complication in this part.
 You can find them on Horizon (OpenStack's web interface) -> Compute -> Access & Security -> API Access.

-1. The dependencies need to be installed first which include some python tools.
+But before we get to that point, let's install DISCO backend.
+This short guide will give you the relevant commands for this.

+1. A few prerequisites have to be present before DISCO can run.
+Let's install those:

     ```
+    sudo apt-get update
-    sudo apt-get install -y git python-pip python-dev python-flask libffi-dev libssl-dev python-novaclient python-flask
+    sudo apt-get install -y git python-pip libffi-dev libcurl4-openssl-dev python-dev
     ```

-2. Now, the SDK can be installed.
+2. Now, an SDK has to be installed which provides DISCO with some important commands.
+In order to install this SDK, two Python packages have to be upgraded:

     ```
+    sudo pip install requests --upgrade
+    sudo pip install setuptools --upgrade
+    ```

+3. Let's install the SDK now:

+    ```
     git clone https://github.com/icclab/hurtle_cc_sdk.git
     cd hurtle_cc_sdk
     sudo python setup.py install
     ```

-3. At this point, DISCO can be installed.
+4. At this point, DISCO can be installed.

     ```
     git clone https://github.com/icclab/disco.git